nolan-h-hamilton/Consenrich/docs/source/examples.rst

 **Visualizing State and Residual Distributions**

 For downstream analyses, it can be useful to inspect the distributions of state estimates, residuals, and state uncertainties.
-Basic convenience utilities are built into the software implementation of Consenrich for this purpose.

-We display plots corresponding to `chr19`, as in the browser snapshot above.
+Basic convenience utilities are provided for this purpose.
+Here, we display plots corresponding to `chr19`, as in the browser snapshot above.
 Note, ``plotParams.plot<...>`` will create a separate directory ``<experimentName>_consenrichPlots`` to store files.

 .. list-table::
    :widths: 32 32 32